JakubGrobelny/winterbird-VM/README.md

                         it in X. Sets test flag if failed. fwriteb  X Y   - writes byte from file Y into X. Sets test flag if failed.
+    memprep  X Y   - prepares pointer in X for memset/memcpy of Y bytes. memcpy   X     - copies Z bytes from X to A, where Z and A come from memprep A Z. memset   X     - sets Z bytes from A to X, where A and Z come from memprep A Z. push     X     - pushes data from X to the stack.
+Has size variants push64, push32, push16, push8.
-    push     X     - pushes data from X to the stack.
-Has size variants. pop      X     - pops data from the stack to X. Has size variants. ftoi     X Y   - casts float from Y to integer and stores it in X. itof     X Y   - casts integer from Y to float and stores it in X. add      X Y   - sets X to X + Y.
+    pop      X     - pops data from the stack to X. Has size variants pop64, pop32, pop16, pop8
+    ftoi     X Y   - casts float from Y to integer and stores it in X. itof     X Y   - casts integer from Y to float and stores it in X. add      X Y   - sets X to X + Y.